 One of the most important principles behind an effective letterhead is to keep the design as simple as possible.
 Keep in mind that a letterhead is essentially a delivery mechanism.
 It’s important your letterhead looks and feels great in the hand, but the design should make way for the content of the letter that’s printed over it.

 By all means use your design to showcase the content, but don’t try to wrestle it for the reader’s attention.
-It’s useful to ask yourself whether you’re competing with the content: if you’re in doubt, simplify your letterhead design.
+It’s useful to ask yourself whether you’re competing with the content: if you’re in doubt, simplify your letterhead and business cards design.

 2. Use The Right Software